lyubogankov/adventofcode2022/day11/README.md

 ### Starting over from scratch (`solution_np.py`)

-I thought for a while about how I could better utilize data structures to approach the problem.Fresh off upgrading `solution.py` from `list`s -> `collections.deque`s, I wondered whether I could extend this idea and remove the queue of items from the `Monkey` class entierly.
+I thought for a while about how I could better utilize data structures to approach the problem.
+Fresh off upgrading `solution.py` from `list`s -> `collections.deque`s, I wondered whether I could extend this idea and remove the queue of items from the `Monkey` class entierly.

-Instead, I thought that having a separate `list` of items that gets modified per-handling without ever being popped/appended could speed things up.
-In addition, I wondered whether I could use matrix-like operations on slices of the item `list` to speed up the computation of the per-item worry changes.
+Instead, I thought that having a separate collection of items that gets modified per-handling without ever being popped/appended could speed things up.
+In addition, I wondered whether I could use matrix-like operations on slices of the item collection to speed up the computation of the per-item worry changes.

 To this end, I investigated the popular Python library `numpy`!

 **`numpy` investigation and implementation**

 I read about various facets of the package:
-- I was drawn to the purported speed ([What is Numpy - Why is NumPy Fast?](https://numpy.org/doc/stable/user/whatisnumpy.html#why-is-numpy-fast) (numpy.org))
+- I was drawn to the purported speed ([What is Numpy - Why is NumPy Fast? (numpy.org)](https://numpy.org/doc/stable/user/whatisnumpy.html#why-is-numpy-fast))
 - Its core data structure, `ndarrays`, support [*broadcasting*](https://numpy.org/doc/stable/user/basics.broadcasting.html), which allows operations to be performed on `ndarrays`, even when the two arguments do not have the same shape.
     - For my use-case, I used it to implement the per-monkey operations (+ constant, * constant, ^2)
 - I was also drawn to [*structured arrays*](https://numpy.org/doc/stable/user/basics.rec.html)